 We had found a daycare for Mark.
 He was supposed to start in February.
-Again, we had made a deposit, had filled out the application, had tested it out for a few days in December before Christmas.
+Again, we made a deposit, filled out the application, and tested it out for a few days in December before Christmas.
 Everything was fine.

 I don’t know if I will get my deposit back.
 But at this stage, I don’t even care.
 What I’m most stressed out about is the fact that once again, we are without a childcare solution and we need one for when we come back, soon.
 I’m sick and tired of looking for daycares, of being on waiting lists, on being told there are no spot available.

 Mark’s former daycare left 37 kids and parents without a solution.
 How many more in this daycare?
 At least that many—it was a big place.
 What are we going to do?

 This is how the day started for me in Punta Del Este.
 I sat there, coffee and cigarette in hand, fuming.
 But I didn’t have much time to think—we were packing, leaving Uruguay.